FedericoFiorani/flight_data_scaping/README.md

 ## 1.3   	Who funded the creation of the dataset?
 If there is an associated grant, please provide the name of the grantor and the grant name and number.

-Not sure this is the correct answer:
 FlightAware receives data from air traffic control systems in over 45 countries, FlightAware's network of ADS-B ground stations in 195 countries, Aireon global space-based ADS-B, and datalink (satellite/VHF) via every major provider, including ARINC, SITA, Satcom Direct, Garmin, and Honeywell GoDirect.
+There is no extra funding.

 ## 2. Composition